St Botolph's Church, Boston: Present day

 Simon Jenkins, in his book, England's Thousand Best Churches, ranks St Botolph's among the top 18.
 Architectural historian Nikolaus Pevsner describes it is "a giant among English parish churches".

-As befits the size and architectural importance, St Botolph's is a member of the Anglican Greater Churches Group, established for the small number of parish churches that have cathedral-like proportions without the title to match.
+As befits the size and architectural importance, St Botolph's is a member of the Anglican Major Churches Network, established for the small number of parish churches that have cathedral-like proportions without the title to match.

 A full 3D model of the Stump can be viewed on Google Earth.